MBA: Accounting Specialization

-The Master of Business Administration Accounting Specialization provides students with an academic curriculum that prepares them for career opportunities that require a broad understanding of financial statements and the use of accounting information for decision-making.
+The MBA in Accounting provides students with an academic curriculum that prepares them for career opportunities that require a broad understanding of financial statements and the use of accounting information for decision-making.

 MBA Course Requirements